 Finally: Dress up your vegan caprese with homemade balsamic vinaigrette

 We love a simple balsamic vinaigrette to dress weeknight salads.
-We drizzled a basil-packed vinaigrette over this delicous and refreshing corn, avocado, and arugula salad.
-And we punched up this cucumber, grapefruit and avocado spinach salad with a zesty pomegranate-citrus vinaigrette.
+We drizzled a basil-packed vinaigrette over this delicious and refreshing corn, avocado, and arugula salad.

 Now you’ve assembled a gorgeous layered vegan caprese with grilled peaches, and drizzled the platter with your homemade balsamic vinaigrette.
 The final step is a sprinkle of crunchy flaky salt and a handful of fresh basil leaves for garnish!